plebbbb/2048-javascript/README.md

 # 2048-javascript
 A practice project I used to learn javascript.
-Everything was done in 5 hours